RqbMedi/rqbmedi.github.io/_pages/about.md

 1. Curriculum Vitae and Transcripts,
 2. Briefly, why do you want to purse a Postdoc, Ph.D.
 Program, or Ph.D.
 Internship?
 3. Briefly, why do you want to work with me?
-4. What is your caree plan, e.g., Academia or Industry?
+4. Briefly, what is your caree plan, e.g., Academia or Industry?

 **Contact:** el-mehdi.er-raqabi [at] polymtl [dot] ca